Kate Middleton ‘Irritated’ That Meghan Markle Is Copying Her Signature Style?

 — Mirror Celeb (@MirrorCeleb) November 9, 2016

-The two women do have a similar style, and The Mirror calls them “sisters in fashion.”
+The two women do have a similar style, and the Mirror calls them “sisters in fashion.”
 While Markle has gone with much more conservative looks since starting her relationship with Prince Harry, there is no evidence that Middleton has any problem with what her possible future sister-in-law is wearing.

 As for claims that Markle has ditched all of the revealing clothes in her closet, Gossip Cop says that isn’t true, either.
 There is no rule that keeps the royal women from showing their knees because Middleton has been known to wear dresses and skirts that hit above the knee.